Rent 2025/26

 Please take a look at the following Frequently Asked Questions, which we hope will answer any questions you may have.
 If you have any other questions please get in touch.

 If you’re worried about the cost of living we are here to help.
-Our Financial Inclusion Team can provide free, confidential advice around managing your money, household budgets and additional support you might be entitled to.
+Our Money Advice Team can provide free, confidential advice around managing your money, household budgets and additional support you might be entitled to.

 If you think you will struggle to pay your rent, please let us know as soon as you can.
 You can get in touch with a member of the team by calling 0300 555 0600 or by emailing moneyadviceteam@onward.co.uk.